 -

-Traveling all year round or in winter?
+Traveling year-round or in winter?

 Then the NOVA Core with integrated heating mat is the right choice.

-It can even be charged at temperatures as low as -30°C – hardly any other battery in this class can do that.
+It can even be charged at temperatures as low as -30 °C – hardly any other battery in this class can do that.

 3. What needs to be supplied?